Crunch-io/crunch-cube/docs/source/index.rst

-..
-Crunch Cube documentation master file, created by sphinx-quickstart on Fri Oct 20 07:37:21 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Crunch Cube's documentation!
 =======================================

-The purpose of this library is to make it much easier to manipulate cube responses that come from the crunch api.  (we'll refer to them as *cubes* in the subsequent text).
-When used in conjunction with pycrunch, this library can unlock powerful second-order analytics and visualizations.
+Crunch Cube allows you to manipulate cube responses from the Crunch API using Python.
+We'll refer to these cube responses as *cubes* in the subsequent text.
+When used in conjunction with `pycrunch`, this library can unlock powerful second-order analytics and visualizations.

-*Cubes* are obtained from the *Crunch.io* platform, as JSON responses to the specific *queries* created by the user.
+A *cube* is obtained from the *Crunch.io* platform as a JSON response to a specific *query* created by a user.
+The most common usage is to obtain the
-These queries specify which data the user wants to extract from the Crunch.io system.
-The most common usage is to obtain the following:
+following:

-- Cross correlation between different variable
+* Cross correlation between different variables
-- Margins of the cross tab *cube*
+* Margins of the cross-tab *cube*
-- Proportions of the cross tab *cube* (e.g. proportions of each single element to the entire sample size)
+* Proportions of the cross-tab *cube* (e.g. proportions of each single element to the entire sample size)
-- Percentages

-When the data is obtained from the Crunch.io platform, it needs to be interpreted to the form that's convenient for a user.
-The actual shape of the *cube* JSON contains many internal details, which are not of essence to the end-user (but are still necessary for proper *cube* functionality).

-The job of this library is to provide a convenient API that handles those intricacies, and enables the user to quickly and easily obtain (extract) the relevant data from the *cube*.
-Such data is best represented in a table-like format.
-For this reason, the most of the API functions return some form of the `ndarray` type, from the `numpy` package.
-Each function is explained in greater detail, uner its own section, under the API subsection of this document.
+Crunch Cube allows you to access these values from a cube response without dealing with the complexities of the underlying JSON format.

+The data in a cube is often best represented in a table-like format.
+For this reason, many API methods return data as a `numpy.ndarray` object.

 Installation